padraignix/padraignix.github.io/_posts/2019-10-19-htb-machine-ellingson.md

 <h1>Root exploitation</h1>

 <p>Having moved the privesc scripts over from the previous pivot I decided to rerun them and see if anything else comes up now that we are running as <code>margo</code>.
 This time I noticed a process binary <code>garbage</code> I wasn't familiar with.
 Looks like it also has SUID set.
-A quick search online didn't return anything for <code>/usr/bin/garbage</code> as well.
+A quick search online didn't return anything for <code>/usr/bin/garbage</code>.
 That seems promising, let's take a closer look.</p>

 <p align="center">
 <img src="{{ '/assets/htb-ellingson/rootenum-suid.PNG' | relative_url }}">